BeWe11/dotfiles/README.md

 ## Setup tmux colors and italics

-Add the `tmux-256color` terminfo to the system ncurses, otherwise colors will be of when using system programs like `ls` while using tmux:
+Add the `tmux-256color` terminfo to the system ncurses, otherwise colors will be off when using system programs like `ls` while using tmux:

 ```bash
 infocmp -x tmux-256color > xyz